CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/UploadingFiles/_index.md

 Picture

-You can grab any of the three to stretch the object in the direction of that line, or instead grab the central box to stratch in all directions equally.
+You can grab any of the three to stretch the object in the direction of that line, or instead grab the central box to stretch in all directions equally.

 Again a menu will pop up with certain options.
 The text boxes allow you to set the length, width, or height of the object by measured size or percentage of the original model.